meta-firm/terraform-carcierge/README.md

-# ECS Website Infrastructure with Redis
+# Carcierge Multi-Environment Infrastructure with ECS, Redis, OpenSearch, and RDS

-This Terraform project sets up a production-ready infrastructure on AWS for hosting a website using ECS (Elastic Container Service) with Redis caching.
-The infrastructure is designed with high availability, scalability, and security in mind.
+This Terraform project sets up a production-ready infrastructure on AWS for hosting the Carcierge application using ECS (Elastic Container Service) with Redis caching, OpenSearch for search and analytics, and RDS for database services.
+The infrastructure is designed with high availability, scalability, and security in mind, supporting multiple environments and services.

 ## Architecture Overview

 The infrastructure consists of:

-- VPC with public and private subnets across multiple availability zones
+- **VPC** with public and private subnets across multiple availability zones
-- NAT Gateways for private subnet internet access
+- **NAT Gateways** for private subnet internet access
-- ECS Fargate cluster for container orchestration
+- **ECS Fargate cluster** for container orchestration (supporting multiple services)
-- Application Load Balancer (ALB) for traffic distribution
+- **Application Load Balancer (ALB)** for traffic distribution
-- Redis ElastiCache for caching
+- **Redis ElastiCache** for caching
+- **OpenSearch** for search and analytics
+- **RDS** for relational database services
-- Auto-scaling capabilities based on CPU and memory utilization
+- **Auto-scaling capabilities** based on CPU and memory utilization
-- CloudWatch for logging and monitoring
+- **CloudWatch** for logging and monitoring
-- S3 and DynamoDB for Terraform state management
+- **S3 and DynamoDB** for Terraform state management

+## Project Structure

+The Carcierge application consists of 5 sub-projects, each deployed as separate ECS services:
+1. Service 1 (configurable via terraform.tfvars)
+2. Service 2 (configurable via terraform.tfvars)
+3. Service 3 (configurable via terraform.tfvars)
+4. Service 4 (configurable via terraform.tfvars)
+5. Service 5 (configurable via terraform.tfvars)

+## Environment Management

+This infrastructure supports 4 environments managed through GitLab branches:
+- **staging** → main branch
+- **qa** → qa branch
+- **uat** → uat branch
+- **prod** → prod branch

 ## Prerequisites

-- Terraform >= 1.0.0
+- Terraform >= 1.2.9
 - AWS CLI configured with appropriate credentials
-- Docker image for your website application
+- Docker images for your Carcierge services pushed to ECR
 - S3 bucket and DynamoDB table for state management
+- SSL certificates in AWS Certificate Manager
+- GitLab CI/CD configured

 ## Module Structure